- Besan (Gram Flour) – 1 cup

 - Water – 1/2 cup(for sugar syrup)

 - Heat ghee and add 1 tbsp of hot ghee to the Gram flour.
 Mix it and when it look like breadcrumbs , set them aside.

-- Keep adding the flour little by little and keep stirring till the flour is completely blended with the flour but do this quickly.
+- Keep adding the flour little by little and keep stirring till the flour is completely blended with the flour .

 - Once the Gram flour is added, be very careful and start adding the ghee+oil mixture .
-It absorbs ghee quickly so add ghee in portions.
+It absorbs ghee quickly so add ghee+oil mixture in portions.

-- Then it forms a slightly porous texture leaving out ghee at the sides(even if it does not leave out ghee switch it off once it reaches the texture).
+- Keep on stirring till it forms a thick mass and becomes frothy.When it forms a slightly porous texture leaving out ghee at the sides(even if it does not leave out ghee switch it off once it reaches the texture) switch off stove .

 - Grease the plate or tray to be used for setting the Mysore Pak.
-Pour the piping hot gram flour in plate and tap to make it even.
+Pour the above cooked mixture ito the plate and tap to make it even.
 Within 5-10 minutes Mysore pak gets frigid.